hadirkhan10/caravel_ibtida_soc/README.md

 ```

 ## Todo
-- [x] Change the repo name to integrate "caravel_".
+:heavy_check_mark: Change the repo name to integrate "caravel_".

-- [x] Update the project with the caravel mpw-one-a branch.
+:heavy_check_mark: Update the project with the caravel mpw-one-a branch.

-- [x] Update the openlane with the mpw-one-a branch.
+:heavy_check_mark: Update the openlane with the mpw-one-a branch.

-- [ ] Verify the synthesized netlist.
+:x: Verify the synthesized netlist.

-- [ ] Harden the design macro with 0 drc/lvs violations.
+:x: Harden the design macro with 0 drc/lvs violations.

-- [x] Harden the user project wrapper with 0 drc/lvs violations.
+:heavy_check_mark: Harden the user project wrapper with 0 drc/lvs violations.

-- [x] On-board the user project to Caravel.
+:heavy_check_mark: On-board the user project to Caravel.

-- [ ] Pass all the pre-checks.
+:x: Pass all the pre-checks.

-- [ ] Update the request to "Submitter Confirmed".
+:x: Update the request to "Submitter Confirmed".

 ## Contributors
 Main contributors are: